HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-22][Active] https://github.com/seanmonstar/try-lock - A light-weight lock guarded by an atomic boolean.
 [2019-10-22][Active] https://github.com/dtolnay/anyhow - A better Box<dyn Error>
 [2019-10-22][Active] https://github.com/BurntSushi/ripgrep - ripgrep is a line-oriented search tool that recursively searches your current directory for a regex pattern.
+[2019-10-22][Active] https://github.com/rust-lang/regex - An implementation of regular expressions for Rust.
+This implementation uses finite automata and guarantees linear time matching on all inputs. https://docs.rs/regex.
 [2019-10-20][Active] https://github.com/rust-lang-nursery/error-chain - take full advantage of Rust's error handling features without the overhead of maintaining boilerplate error types and conversions.
 It implements an opinionated strategy for defining your own error types, as well as conversions from others' error types.
 [2019-10-20][Active] https://github.com/rust-lang-nursery/rustc-pr-tracking/
 [2019-10-23][Died] https://github.com/contain-rs/cons-list - An immutable singly-linked list, as seen in basically every functional language.
 [2019-10-23][Active] https://github.com/edef1c/libfringe - libfringe is a library implementing safe, lightweight context switches, without relying on kernel services.
-It can be used in hosted environments (using std) as well as on bare metal (using core). https://github.com/rust-lang-nursery/rustfix - The goal of this tool is to read and apply the suggestions made by rustc.
+It can be used in hosted environments (using std) as well as on bare metal (using core).
+[2019-10-23][Active] https://github.com/rust-lang-nursery/rustfix - The goal of this tool is to read and apply the suggestions made by rustc.
+[2019-10-23][Active] https://github.com/Keats/validator - validation of ORM/ODM/framework-agnostic objects.
+[2019-10-27][Active] https://github.com/bluss/indexmap - A safe, pure-Rust hash table which preserves (in a limited sense) insertion order.
+This was inspired by Python 3.6's new dict implementation (which remembers the insertion order and is fast to iterate, and is compact in memory).
+[2019-10-27][Active] https://github.com/bluss/fast-floats - Experimental (unstable) “fast-math” wrappers for f32, f64.
+[2019-10-27][Active] https://github.com/bluss/matrixmultiply - General matrix multiplication of f32 and f64 matrices in Rust.
+Supports matrices with general strides.
+[2019-10-27][Active] https://github.com/bluss/rawpointer - Extra methods for raw pointers.
+[2019-10-27][Active] https://github.com/bluss/defmac - A macro to define lambda-like macros inline.
+[2019-10-27][Active] https://github.com/bluss/maplit - Rust container / collection literal macros for HashMap, HashSet, BTreeMap, BTreeSet.

 ### Design Pattern
 [2019-10-25][Active] https://github.com/rust-lang-nursery/lazy-static.rs - it is possible to have statics that require code to be executed at runtime in order to be initialized.
 This includes anything requiring heap allocations, like vectors or hash maps, as well as anything that requires non-const function calls to be computed.
 [2019-10-25][Active] https://github.com/dtolnay/objekt - his crate provides a Clone trait that can be used in trait objects, and a clone_box function that can clone any sized or dynamically sized implementation of Clone.
 Types that implement the standard library's std::clone::Clone trait are automatically usable this way. more with: https://github.com/kardeiz/objekt-clonable
 [2019-10-25][Active] https://github.com/dtolnay/ghost - This crate provides a #[phantom] attribute that makes it possible to define unit structs with generic parameters. ref: https://doc.rust-lang.org/std/marker/struct.PhantomData.html
+[2019-10-25][Active] https://github.com/riker-rs/riker - Easily build efficient, highly concurrent and resilient applications.
+An Actor Framework for Rust.
+[2019-10-25][Died] https://github.com/huytd/mvvm-rs - MVVM Pattern Implementation in Rust

 ### Log
 [2019-10-18][Active] https://github.com/sfackler/log4rs